OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/gsoc/index.md

 # Google Summer of Code (GSoC) at Open Science Labs

-Open Science Labs plans to apply for GSoC 2026.
-Stay tuned!
+Open Science Labs is participating in GSoC 2026.

 ## About Google Summer of Code